 This product has been on the market for some years, and its technology is quite innovative.
 The product is credited as “paving the way” for smart collars and virtual fences.
 Because it has been on the market for some time, it is more affordable than other virtual fence options.

 It is powered by lithium-ion batteries that offer up to twenty-four hours of tracking on one charge.
 The handheld device that accompanies the collar works for twelve hours on one charge.
 This product does not require the purchase of a subscription nor does it utilize GPS tracking.
+Check out our full SportDOG TEK review for more information!

 Best for Small Yards: AngelaKerry Wireless Dog Fence System with GPS